 Top Of High Kitchen Cabinets

-Does your home have kitchen cabinets that don’t quite reach the ceiling but have enough space for dust to settle?
+Does your home have kitchen cabinets that don’t quite reach the ceiling but have enough space for dirt to settle?
 Don’t forget to clean there.
 I wouldn’t focus on cleaning it once a week, however a few times a year would be good, maybe quarterly or more often, whatever you feel is best for those, just don’t forget them completely.